jrvosse/cornetto2rdf-conversion/README.md

 	?- load_lmf.

 6. If the previous step succeeded, you can from now on edit the scripts, dynamically recompile and rerun without restarting and reloading.
-   To run the scripts for a first time, simply
+   To run the scripts for a first time, simply run:

+	?- rewrite.
+	?- post_process.
+	?- save.